jhasajal/AI-Spy/README.md

-# Psi-AceHack
+# Psi-AceHack 🧠

-*Psi-AceHack* is an AI-powered computer vision project built for hackathons.
+*Public Space Intelligence 🧠* is an AI-powered computer vision project built for hackathons.
 It performs real-time face detection, pose tracking, hand and gesture recognition, and more—all in one unified toolkit that runs in both browsers and Node.js.

 ## Overview